tannazmo/Group-Project-10/README.md

 * Before preparing the data for prediction and visualization, we cleaned the JSON results from the API, removing 52 fields and their values as many contain non-essential information for our analyses.

-* We drop all reports that do not have a statin as the suspected drugs of the reactions experienced.
+* We dropped all reports that do not have a statin as the suspected drugs of the reactions experienced.

-* We collected the information from some variables to create two new features considered essential for predicting death and hospitalization:
+* We cused the information from some variables to create two new features considered essential for predicting death and hospitalization:
 	* "nb_concomitant": the number of concomitant drugs the person was taking with the statin
 	* "nb_interacting": the number of interacting drugs the person was taking with the statin